 What level of fitness is required to complete the Trail?

-The Trail is described as Grade 1 Novice cyclists, families and others seeking an easy cycling experience.
-If you or some of your group have not been on a bike for some time it would be a good idea to take a few weeks to get bike fit before you complete the Trail.
-The more accustomed you are to a bike seat the more you will enjoy the trip.
+This is a Grade 1 Cycle Trail, which is the easiest level cycling experience, with no tight bends or steep inclines.
+If you or some of your group have not been on a bike for some time it would be a good idea to take a few weeks to get bike fit.
+The more accustomed you are to a bike seat the more you will enjoy the trip. :-)